lindington/ChorthPar/07.sumstats/README.md

 Based on the per site thetas, I calculated the per gene values of watterson's theta, tajima's D, and pi for each population using the R script [gene_thetas.R](02.theta/02.scripts/gene_thetas.R).

+## dXY

+To calculate per-site dxy, I adapted Joshua Penalba's R script [calcDxy.R](03.dxy/02.scrips/calcDxy.R).
+As input i used the mafs files created at the same time as the SAF files for the FST estimations.

 #### Plotting

 I plotted the distributions of genes for the different statistics for each population using the R script [plot_gene_thetas.R]().